Kids mindset for success begins with helping children turn their dreams, ideas and intentions into a clear plan they can actually follow.

 visual arts

-Green School Bali as an Example for the Future
+Green School Bali as an Example of What Education Could Become

 Green School Bali students learning in a natural environment.

-Another way to have your children experience the Green School Bali philosophy is through Green SuperCamp.
+Another way our children experienced the broader Green School Bali philosophy was through Green SuperCamp.